 How to protect and restore ecosystems

-One of the ‘core four’ goals at the heart of COP26 this autumn is to ‘adapt to protect communities and natural habitats’.
+One of the ‘core four’ goals at the heart of COP26 last year was to ‘adapt to protect communities and natural habitats’.
 Now is the time for both governments and businesses – as well as those of us who advise and partner with them – to take meaningful steps to protect and restore ecosystems while investing in resilient infrastructure.

 According to the 2019 Global Assessment Report on Biodiversity and Ecosystem Services, around 1 million animal and plant species are currently threatened with extinction.
 A recent Sweco Urban Insight report shows that the health of the ecosystems we depend on is deteriorating more rapidly than ever, in turn posing a direct threat to our economies, livelihoods, food security, health and quality of life.

 Protecting and restoring our ecosystems and promoting ‘built-in’ biodiversity in urban areas is therefore vital for sustaining life and plays a major role in the fight against climate change.